halyph/mind-flow/docs/wiki/howtos/markdown.md

 ## Table with code blocks

-Actually there is no simply solution and you should insert plain HTML table.
+Actually there is no simple solution and you should insert plain HTML table.

 ````
 <table>